 - Set the Proxy Server IP address and port to match your Burp Suite proxy interface.

-The default proxy interface will be 127.0.0.1, port 8080 assuming you are running Burp Suite on the same machine as Postman.
-If you want to use a different port, you will need to specify it here and make sure it’s set to match the proxy interface in Burp.
+The default proxy interface will be 127.0.0.1, port 8080, assuming you are running Burp Suite on the same machine as Postman.
+If you want to use a different port, specify it here and make sure it matches the proxy interface in Burp.

-- You can turn off certificate validation in Postman.
-Under the General settings tab, there’s an SSL certification verification option.
-Setting it to Off will make Postman ignore any certificate issues, including the fact that your Burp Suite instance’s PortSwigger CA is untrusted.
+- Turn off certificate validation in Postman.
+Under the General settings tab, there's an SSL certificate verification option.
+Setting it to Off will make Postman ignore any certificate issues, including the untrusted Burp Suite PortSwigger CA.

-- You can trust your Burp Suite CA to your system trust store.
-The specifics of how to do this are platform specific.
+- Trust your Burp Suite CA to your system trust store.
+The specifics are platform-specific.
+PortSwigger's documentation for it is here: Installing CA Certificate

 Issue some requests in Postman.
 Check your HTTP History on the Proxy tab in Burp.